Beyond Meat loss exceeds forecasts on higher costs, slow restaurant sales

-Retail & ConsumerBeyond Meat loss exceeds forecasts on higher costs, slow restaurant sales

-Beyond Meat Inc (BYND.O) on Thursday reported a wider quarterly loss than expected, as the plant-based meat maker incurred higher freight costs, spent heavily on testing new product launches and sold less product to restaurants.
+(Reuters) -Beyond Meat Inc on Thursday reported a wider quarterly loss than expected, as the plant-based meat maker incurred higher freight costs, spent heavily on testing new product launches and sold less product to restaurants.

 Shares of the California-based company fell about 6% in extended trading, after it also saw current-quarter revenue largely below estimates.